 Arup was instrumental in creating two new roads and junctions, including a main trunk road, that connects and controls traffic flow and volume to all existing and future campus facilities.
 We examined the anticipated impact of OCH's traffic on the surrounding road networks and carried out 3D simulation modelling on internal vehicle circulation within OCH.
 The road junctions were designed to operate at junction capacity, with control types analysed and remodelled to provide safe and efficient vehicular operations.
 Hospital Boulevard, the new main trunk road, will serve to relief existing congestion and link all campus facilities from Jalan Bukit Merah towards Outram Road.
 Hospital Drive, the new arterial road, will create access to National Heart Centre and Outram Community Hospital, through to the main trunk road.

 Designing a campus logistics network

 Arup was called on for our design input to the common services tunnel – a basement network linking to the campus logistics centre at OCH.
-This tunnel will service and mobilise goods including patients’ meals and medical supplies through existing and future physical linkages with campus-wide buildings and facilities.
+This tunnel services and mobilises goods including patients’ meals and medical supplies through existing and future physical linkages with campus-wide buildings and facilities.
 To connect to the existing tunnel network, we excavated under existing campus roads, and in tight spaces close to the 100-year-old Bowyer Block, a National Monument of Singapore.
 To realise this vision, we also had to underpin a skybridge, mine under link bridges, and upwards, to connect with a tunnel at the Academia Block.
 Arup’s tunnelling solutions emphasised innovation, cost-effectiveness and safety, with minimal disruption to ground-level hospital operations and all existing structures.
-The tunnel is 300m long and will be fully operational by 2020.
+The tunnel is 300m long.